© TJohnston – Leu’s Holiday House at Leu Gardens

 - Consider a visit to beautiful Leu Gardens in Orlando which is open from 9 am until 5 pm on November 22, 2018.
 Admission is $10 for adults and $5 for children grades K-12. *Currently Leu House Museum is closed for repairs.

 - Bok Tower Gardens in Lake Wales is open 365 days a year.
 Enjoy Thanksgiving Day Carillon Concerts at 1 & 3 p.m. featuring classic favorites on the amazing 60-bell carillon.
 Unfortunately, the Pinewood Estate will be closed on November 22, 2018 as it is being decorated for the holidays and will reopen on Nov.
 24th.
 Admission charge.

 - Get into the holiday spirit at ICE! at the Gaylord Palms.
 This year’s theme is ‘ICE!® featuring A Christmas Story’ brings to life in 2 million pounds of colorful ice sculptures.

 - Spend a few hours relaxing while watching a new holiday movie.
-Check out the Top Movie Theaters in the Orlando area.
+Check out the Where to get lasix cheap in the Orlando area.